qthompso/tm_devices/docs/advanced/signal_generators.md

 #### Constraints:

-The AWG7K series Functions identically to the AWG5K series, excluding the higher sample rate and lower amplitude and offset range.
+The AWG7K series functions identically to the AWG5K series, excluding the higher sample rate and lower amplitude and offset range.
 The AWG7K also includes varying options which directly effect these ranges, such as option 02 and 06.
 These options will enforce the output signal path to always be direct.